AlanMasciangelo/AlanMasciangelo.github.io/content/posts/2021-02-27---Seeking-ci-with-GitLab-Helm-and-monorepos.md

 2. Automatic detection of changes for building, testing, and deploying.
 3. A mechanism for always deploying the latest software.

 Continuous integration implementations always feel like a Rube Goldberg machine that functions as a means to an end.
-Bad automation and tedious workflows make developers less efficient and destroy quality of life.
+Bad automation and workflows make developers less efficient and destroys quality of life.
 We’ve made those mistakes.
 But we also learned from them.
 Hopefully these ideas help someone else struggling to achieve DevOps nirvana… or at least teaches them a couple things not to do.
 Thanks for reading!